LongxingTan/open-retrievals/README.md

 # Example list of documents
 documents = [
     "Open-retrievals is a text embedding libraries",
-    "I can use it simply with a SOTA RAG application.", ]
+    "I can use it simply for a SOTA RAG application.", ]

 # This will trigger the model download and initialization